Moruya aerodrome is owned and operated by Eurobodalla Council.

-The shire is serviced by Regional Express Airlines (REX) with regular flights to Sydney and Merimbula.
+Moruya Airport is serviced by Regional Express Airlines (REX) with regular flights to Sydney and Merimbula.
 To book flights, get information on flight delays and other passenger enquiries, please contact Rex:

 Free, non-secure parking is available adjacent to the terminal building.

 You can also visit the FlightStats website for daily flight information:

 Council has been considering options to develop the airport to increase employment opportunities in the shire and to ensure the long term viability of the airport.

 At its ordinary meeting on 26 May 2015, Council adopted a Master Plan that identifies a strategic direction for the airport and potential redevelopment opportunities.
 This Master Plan is the basis of two successful grant applications to the NSW and Australian governments.

 In 2016 Council received funding commitments of $7.1 million from the NSW and Australian governments to commence a major redevelopment.

 The aerodrome has been built on an extensive beach ridge plane.
 It is bounded by the ocean, the Moruya River, and a system of wetlands and native forests.

 The area hosts diverse of habitats for native amphibians, reptiles, birds and mammals.
 Eucalypts and Banksias are the dominant vegetation, with paperbark and tea tree swamps in the wetlands.

 There are many natural elements of scientific importance around the aerodrome.
 The preservation of these areas is an important part of the aerodrome operations.